books

 Roth, Veronica.
 (September 2014).
 Divergent Series

-The Divergent Series was named as New York Times #1 Best-Selling Author, and it captured the hearts of both young adults and grown-ups.
-This novel includes three Divergent books, Insurgent and Allegiant.
+The Divergent Series was named the New York Times #1 Best-Selling Author, and it captured the hearts of both young adults and grown-ups.
+This novel includes three Divergent books: Insurgent and Allegiant.
 This is the story of Tris, who lives in a world divided into five factions.
 She chooses to be a Dauntless.
-However, she discovered that she was a Divergent who couldn't fit in one of the factions.
+However, she discovered she was a Divergent who couldn't fit in one of the factions.
 She learned how to fight, survive, and protect the love of her life from a war that must come into her world.

 Weir, Andy.
 (October 2014).
 The Martian